 BTO maintains a staff of 100 at its offices in Thetford, Stirling, Bangor (Wales) and Belfast (Northern Ireland), who analyse and publicise the results of surveys and projects.
 BTO’s work is funded by BTO supporters, government, trusts, industry and conservation organisations.

 Guernsey’s Biodiversity Partnership was established to scrutinize, advise and implement the Strategy for Nature.
-This Partnership has fostered new working relationships, collaborations and launch new projects as we work together to educate, support, conserve and protect our natural environment.
+This Partnership has fostered new working relationships, collaborations and launched new projects to help us all work together to educate, support, conserve and protect our natural environment.

-The Biodiversity Partnership Group is made up of local environmental Non-Government Organisations (NGOs) and States of Guernsey Agriculture, Countryside and Land Management Services, plus qualified experts in conservation, ecology and land management, GBRC, ACLMS and the Biodiversity Officer.
+The Biodiversity Partnership Group is made up of local environmental Non-Government Organisations (NGOs) and the States of Guernsey Agriculture, Countryside and Land Management Services, plus qualified experts in conservation, ecology and land management, Guernsey Biological Records Centre, and the Biodiversity Officer.

 Data records centre